CFBD/cfb-api/.github/CONTRIBUTING.md

-## How to contribute tothe CFBD API
+## How to contribute to the CFBD API

 #### **Did you find a bug?**